PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

 Once a script is loaded, PowerDNS looks for the interception functions in the loaded script.
 All of these functions are optional.

+If ``ipfilter`` returns ``true``, the query is dropped.
-If a function returns true, it will indicate that it handled a query.
+If ``preresolve`` returns ``true``, it will indicate it handled a query, and the recursor will send to result as constructed in the functions to the client.
-If it returns false, the Recursor will continue processing unchanged (with one minor exception).
+If it returns ``false``, the Recursor will continue processing.
+For the other functions, the return value will indicate if DNSSEC validation should take place.
+For modified results, the functions should return ``true`` to avoid failing DNSSEC validations.
+At specific points the Recursor will check if policy handling should take place.
+These points are immediatly after ``preresolve``, after resolving and after ``postresolve``.

 Interception Functions
 ----------------------